Xavierj2216/github-tutorial/README.md

 ---
 ## Repository Setup
-1) Now go ahead and start coding, make your own repository or directory
+1) Now go ahead and start coding, make your own directory
 2) cd into the repository/repo and then make a file name README.md
 3) To make a repository on github, first go to github.com > top-right where the add icon is located > click the down-arrow > click new repository > name it the same name as the repo you made
 --- > fill out the rest and then create your github repo > see the part where it states …or push an existing repository from the command line
 --- > copy the commands below it > paste it in your c9.io workspace, where your command line is located
-4) Stay in your repository, type in git init to initialize your repo (only need to do it once unless you make a new repo in c9)
+4) Stay in your repository, type in git init to initialize git in your repo (only need to do it once unless you make a new repo in c9)
-5) From now on you just need to git push to push your snapshots into github, you don't need to type in git push -u origin master bc of the -u
+5) git remote add origin url is also something you do one time for each repo you make. ti creates the connection between your local and remote repositories.
-6) git remote add origin url is also something you do one time for each repo you make.
+6) For the first push you need to type git push -u origin master once you do that once, you just need to git push to push your snapshots into github, you don't need to type in git push -u origin master because of the -u

 ---
 ## Workflow & Commands